-A lot of software keeps coming in, SAAS, AI, CRM, blah blah blah… whatever.
+A lot of software keeps coming in, SaaS, AI, CRM, blah blah blah… Whatever.

 But not the software I wish existed.
 Not the software I wish to use, I would actually use.